Major Threats to the Retail Industry

 The retail industry is a prime target for cybercriminals due its vast attack surface and the growing complexity around securing sensitive data.
 The pandemic has increased the industry’s attack surface as online shopping and cashless transactions have made it harder for companies to keep up with the already complex regulatory requirements of Payment Card Industry Data Security Standard (PCI DSS) and the PCI Software Security Framework (SSF).

-VerSprite’s Offensive Security consultants have compiled a living retail security attack tree and other resources to help equip retail organizations with a granular view of the ever-evolving threat landscape.
+VerSprite’s team of Offensive Security experts compiled a retail security attack tree and other resources to help equip retail organizations with a comprehensive view of the ever-evolving threat landscape.
 This article provides further details into the most impactful security risks mapped within our retail attack tree.

 • Insider Threats